margrammas/RobotND_WhereIAm_Project/README.md

 ```
 roslaunch my_robot world.launch
 ```
-* And launch amcl node
+* And launch amcl node in the other
 ```
 roslaunch my_robot amcl.launch
 ```